kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/01-40-expose-workload-apigateway.md

   ```
   <!-- tabs:end -->

-## Expose and Access Your Workload

-Follow these steps:

-1. Expose an instance of the HTTPBin Service by creating APIRule CR in your namespace.
+2. Expose an instance of the HTTPBin Service by creating APIRule CR in your namespace.

     ```bash
     cat <<EOF | kubectl apply -f -